Why Does Resistance Increase with Temperature? | Electrical Engineering Explained

 Why Does Resistance Increase with Temperature?

-Conductors like copper, silver, and aluminum have plenty of free electrons that carry current.
-When temperature rises:
+Conductors like copper, silver, and aluminium have plenty of free electrons that carry current.
+When the temperature rises:

 • The atoms in the conductor vibrate more intensely due to increased thermal energy.